whateverimsandy/myblog/posts/third.md

 Instruction:

-1/ move the mouse around to experience 1st chane in background 2/ click on the logo to see the 2nd change
+1/ move the mouse around to experience 1st chane in background.
+Move back and forth to see transformation

+2/ click on the logo to see the 2nd change

 3/ Can repeat step 1

 # Links